dxa/playbook/index.md

 # Where am I in my journey

 Here is a map to guide you through the major steps in creating and participating in digital communities.
+All the guides we have so far are underlined on the map, and are links you can click.

-We're writing guides for every point on the map, which are available at the bottom of the page.
+You can also browse the guides by category, which is at the bottom of the page.

-We have guides for all the underlined points, which are links you can click.

 {::options parse_block_html="true" /}
 <div class="Journey" role="img">